I’m Ryan Peterson

 Some sessions are more analytical.
 Others are more experiential.
 Both are intentional.

-You won’t need to censor yourself.
-We won’t rush the process, and we won’t avoid what needs attention.
+You won't need to censor yourself, and you won't need to have it all figured out before you arrive.
+We won't rush the process, and we won't avoid what needs attention.

 Outside of my clinical work, I’m drawn to activities that require patience and presence: reading, baking sourdough, playing guitar, and spending time with my dogs.
 I value steadiness and reflection, and I aim to bring that same quality into the therapy room.